troykinsella/bacon/README.md

 ### Passing Commands

-Commands supplied with the `-p` option are executed only when all commands pass.
+Commands supplied with the `-p` option are executed only when all `-c` commands pass.
 ```bash
 bacon -c "go test github.com/you/project/..." -p "echo haw yeah"
 ```

 ### Failing Commands

-Commands passed with the `-f` option are executed when a command fails.
+Commands passed with the `-f` option are executed when a `-c` command fails.
 ```bash
 bacon -c "go test github.com/you/project/..." -f ./sendEmailToMicrosoft.sh
 ```